 - Fuzz testing

-- Role based/User training
+- Role-based/User training

-How security helps?
+How do security operations help?

 - Automated vulnerability management and audit and compliance reporting reduce human effort, errors, and costs

 - Automated mapping to NIST CSF and ZTA, MITRE ATT@ck, OWASP, and other standards provides a future-proof solution for evolving compliance requirements